 Poetpreneurs?
 In this creator economy?

 It's almost like poetry was waiting for social media all these years.
-To help carry it literally into the hands of the masses.
+To carry it (literally) into the hands of the masses.
 To open poets up to rapid feedback loops, low-barrier merchandising, and the opportunity to grow an audience they could call their own.
-Writers could now reap the recognition and revenue that the poets of the past never saw while they were living.
+Writers could now reap the recognition and revenue that most poets of the past never got to enjoy while alive.

-Now, is this species of poetry any good?
-That's up to the consumer, as T.T.
+Can you call this species of poetry "good"?
+That's for free market capitalism to decide, as T.T.
 Poet taught me.

 Or to put it in the words of this Instagram poet: